dovekie/csv_normalizer/README.md

-commands to use: cat csvfile.csv | python normalize.py
+# CSV Normalizer

+This script takes a CSV file and runs a series of normalization functions on it to produce a standard output.

+To use this script:

-or: python normalize.py < csvfile.csv
+python normalize.py < csvfile.csv